Wilby, Norfolk

-Wilby is a village and former civil parish, 17 mi south-west of Norwich, now in the parish of Quidenham, in the Breckland district, in the county of Norfolk, England.
-In 1931 the parish had a population of 94.
-Wilby has a church called All Saints.
-Wilby Hall, a country house is north of the village.
+Wilby is a village in the civil parish of Quidenham, in the Breckland district, in the county of Norfolk, England.
+It is 17 mi south-west of Norwich.

 History

 The name "Wilby" means 'Willow-tree farm/settlement' or 'willow-tree circle'.
 There are earthworks of Wilby Deserted medieval village and there is evidence of Saxon occupation.
 Wilby was recorded in the Domesday Book of 1086 as Wilebey/Wilgeby/Willebeih.
-On 1 April 1935 the parish was abolished and merged with Quidenham.
+On 1 April 1935 the parish was abolished and merged with Eccles which was renamed to Quidenham in 1956.
+In 1931 the parish had a population of 94.
+Wilby has a church called All Saints.
+Wilby Hall, a country house is north of the village.